hickory-dns/hickory-dns/README.md

 Zones will be automatically resigned on any record updates via dynamic DNS.
 To enable DNSSEC, enable the `dnssec-ring` feature.

+Offline signing of records/zones is not presently supported.

 ## RFCs implemented

 - [RFC 8499](https://tools.ietf.org/html/rfc8499): No more master/slave, in honor of [Juneteenth](https://en.wikipedia.org/wiki/Juneteenth)